AleCossioCh/Tool-CiriqueBrowser/README.md

 # Tool-CritiqueBrowser
-CritiqueBrowser is a graphical tool that allows a developer to select a quality rules-group that will be used to analyze a selected list of software packages.
+Tool-CritiqueBrowser was created on the basic of CriticBrowser.
+CriticBrowser uses a deprecated version of `SpecCore`.
+Tool-CritiqueBrowser uses the new version of `SpecCore2`; It is a graphical tool that allows developers to select a list of software packages and a quality rules-group.
+This resulting on a new list of critiques that broke the selected rules-group.

 ## Installation